clartaq/cwiki/resources/private/md/CWiki_FAQ.md

 Similar to the "Why Users?" question, it's a matter of keeping things separate when you have more than one user.

 It can make initially signing in a bit more of a hassle every time you do it, but you can have your browser remember you login credentials if you want.

+#### Why Doesn't the Content of a Page Use the Entire Width of the Browser Window? ####

+This is on purpose.
+Since CWiki is intended to contain primarily readable content, the content is restricted in width so it is easier to read.
+Beyond a certain line length, it becomes more difficult to read text.
+Therefore, CWiki restricts lines to about 70 characters.